 2. Write Your Survey Questions

-There are a number of things to keep in mind to ensure that your survey is easy for your members to complete, and gives you the most useful results.
+There are a number of things to keep in mind to ensure that your community survey is easy for your members to complete, and gives you the most useful results.

 Watch Out For Bias